-Inflation eases to 3.4% amid the Federal Reserve's battle to tame higher prices
+Inflation eases to 3.4% in boost for the Federal Reserve

 The Consumer Price Index rose 3.4% in April on an annual basis, signaling a slight moderation after hotter-than-expected price hikes at year start.